 More valuable than money, more permanent than the best ink, what I got from working in EMS was the idea that no matter what you're doing, actually caring is what separates you from everyone else.
 If you let yourself be outstanding, others will notice.
 Maybe it won't get you any extra rewards, but it also might.
 I see plenty of people I worked with who never really cared still doing the same stuff and getting nowhere fast.

-In the end, I left and became a wound care/ hyperbaric technician and got a huge raise and health benefits and they ultimately promoted me a couple times after that.
-I'll talk about that in another article some other time though.
+In the end, I left and became a wound care / hyperbaric technician and got a huge raise, health benefits, and they ultimately promoted me a couple of times after that.
+I'll talk about that in another article some other time, though.

-Somehow, during that 9 months on the ambulance, I learned to let people in and have been ever since.
+Somehow, during that nine months on the ambulance, I learned to let people in and have been able to ever since.
 Sometimes they burn you, and you have to stay open to others anyway because a lot of times they don't.
-Right now, writing this, I no longer work for the wound care company because eventually my work with them needed to come to a close, but now I'm in an even better position because I found someone who valued the amount that I've learned to care.
+Right now, writing this, I no longer work for the wound care company because eventually, my work with them needed to come to a close.
+But now I'm in an even better position because I found someone who valued the amount that I've learned to care.

 EMS gave me that.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.